General Interface

 The task list is where users will complete workflow items assigned to them.
 It is split into unclaimed task, claimed tasks, and tasks claimed by others.
 Each task lists the flow the task is part of, the step of the task in that flow, a progress bar, the creation date, the due date when applicable, and who has claimed the task.

-Users can also choose which columns get displayed on what screen sizes and in what order by clicking the preferences button.
+Users can also choose which columns get displayed on what screen sizes and in what order by clicking the

 To re-order columns, drag the names on the left.
 Columns will be displayed in order from top to bottom.